 Market Impact

-S&P 500 movements influence global risk sentiment.
-A breakout to new highs tends to boost global equity markets, while sharp declines trigger risk-off positioning worldwide.
-The VIX volatility index is derived from S&P 500 options prices.
+S&P 500 movements set the tone for global risk sentiment.
+A breakout to new highs tends to boost equity markets worldwide, while sharp declines trigger risk-off positioning.
+Central bank decisions, earnings seasons, and macroeconomic data releases are all primarily priced through their impact on S&P 500 expectations.